-The total number of issued phantom shares was 356,839 as of 31 December 2012, unchanged from the previous year.
+Total number of issued phantom shares was 356,839 as of 31 December 2013, unchanged from the previous year.

 The Company and the operating companies are currently not intending to create and have not created a share option plan for the benefit of their employees.